January 10, 2020

 Council for Scholarship and Inquiry (C.S.I.)

-- promote the existing culture of undergraduate research at FAU across as many disciplines as possible
+- promote the existing culture of undergraduate research at FAU within all disciplines

 - enhance scholarship, creativity, critical thinking and academic excellence of undergraduate students at FAU